 Reassessment is available for undergraduate course units with marks below compensation i.e. 29 or less; or where more than 40 credits are in the compensation zone.
 Note that reassessment is not available for improving marks.
 The Examination Board should decide which course units should be referred e.g. when more than the maximum allowable are in the compensation zone.

-The UG Degree Regulations state that reassessment may be taken unless in the final year (or level 6) of a Bachelors degree or the final years of an integrated masters (level 6 or 7).
+The UG Degree Regulations (paragraph F22) state that reassessment may be taken unless in the final year (or level 6) of a Bachelors degree or the final years of an integrated masters (level 6 or 7).
 For clarification, work which was undertaken in any year preceding the final year of a programme can be reassessed (or referred) in the final year (subject to the referral limits set out in the Degree Regulations).
-Similarly, work/assessments from the any year preceding the final year that are deferred due to mitigating circumstances, can be taken in the final year.
+Similarly, work/assessments from any year preceding the final year that are deferred due to mitigating circumstances, can be taken in the final year.
 However, work which was undertaken as part of the final year of a programme cannot be reassessed during the final year.
 This is where ‘special compensation’ may apply.

-In order to record student achievement rather than failure the uncompensatable fail mark can be replaced in final degree classification with the mark gained in referral to a maximum of the lower limit of compensation, which is 30%.
+In order to record student achievement rather than failure, the uncompensatable fail mark can be replaced in final degree classification with the mark gained in referral to a maximum of the lower limit of compensation, which is 30%.
 This will show on a student’s transcript as 30R.
 The reason for capping a referral mark is not to disadvantage students who have already been compensated hence not allowed to resit such courses for a higher mark.

 For all referred assessment, the original pass mark will stay the same; therefore for Undergraduate referred assessment, a student will have to achieve a mark of 40 to pass, but this mark will be capped at the lowest compensatable mark (30%).
 This includes dissertations.